Peugeot Logo

 Website:peugeot.com

-Peugeot is a French automotive giant that is part of the Stellantis group and is engaged in manufacturing several types of transport equipment.
-It is the oldest enterprise in the country that has been active to this day.
+Peugeot is a French automotive giant that is part of the Stellantis group and manufactures several types of transport equipment.
+It is the country’s oldest enterprise and is still active.
 The company was founded in 1810 by Armand Peugeot.
-The head office with legal and administrative bodies is located in Paris, building on the Ave de la Grande Armée.
+The head office with legal and administrative bodies is in Paris, building on the Ave de la Grande Armée.
 Production sites are concentrated in the city of Sochaux (France).

-The founder of the famous brand was a private manufactory, organized at the beginning of the 19th century by the Peugeot family from the Valentigny commune of Montbéliard district (Franche-Comté region).
+The founder of the famous brand was a private manufactory organized at the beginning of the 19th century by the Peugeot family from the Valentigny commune of the Montbéliard district (Franche-Comté region).
 She made saws and quickly developed into a steel mill.
-Then one half of the company went into bicycles and motorcycles, and the other half went into cars.
+Then half of the company went into bicycles and motorcycles, and the other half went into cars.

 In 1896, the company split into two parts, one of which was the Société des Automobiles Peugeot.
-In 1920, she merged again with the bicycle and motorcycle company Cycles Peugeot.
-The official registration of the trademark took place in November 1858 at the initiative of Emile Peugeot (the founder’s son).
-Moreover, the logo rarely changed, except design edits.
+1920, it merged again with the bicycle and motorcycle company Cycles Peugeot.
+The trademark was officially registered in November 1858 at the initiative of Emile Peugeot (the founder’s son).
+Moreover, the logo rarely changed, except for design edits.

 Meaning and History